The Legend of Lincoln Mill

 The Mill’s night watchman, Edwin Leech, patrolled the grounds with a lantern in hand.
 He guarded the infirmary and the Chamber entrance.
 And then there was Gretchen, the seamstress.
 Sweet and motherly on the outside, she had once designed safety uniforms for the workers.
 But as the experiments grew more extreme, she was tasked with something far more morbid: shaping and stitching the warped bodies of test subjects into more “useful” forms.
 She crafted the minders to prevent unionizing conversations, stop disruptive chatter, and force a smile and the blinders to keep the workers on task, prevent friendships, and to shield workers from the clock.
 She also crafted harnesses to hold broken spines upright and leather exosuits to bind limbs that no longer functioned naturally.
 She called them her “little dolls.”

 By the late 1930s, the Mill’s output had doubled.
 No one questioned how.
 But the townsfolk noticed that families of missing workers never found closure.
 The few who investigated too deeply—journalists, union organizers, curious neighbors—also vanished.
+Viktor and his accomplices kept the operation a secret throughout the 1930s.

-The dark energy surrounding Viktor’s operation may have attracted an supernatural presence.
+The dark energy surrounding Viktor’s operation may have attracted a supernatural presence.
 This entity has come to be known as Corruptis and may have possessed Viktor.
 It’s believed that this presence is still tethered to the mill.
-Viktor and his accomplices kept the operation a secret throughout the 1930s.

 To this day, the Lincoln Mill remains haunted—not just by the ghost of Viktor Kane and his tortured workers, but by the legacy of what was done there.
 Visitors claim to hear whispers behind the walls, footsteps echoing in the dark, and the soft creak of chains swinging just out of sight.
+And in the stillness of night, if you listen closely enough, you might just hear them: the forgotten workers of the Lincoln Mill, still dancing on their strings.
+Waiting to be set free.